UPPMAX/HPC-python/docs/day2/big_data.rst

 .. admonition:: NETCDF4 (Network Common Data Form version 4)

    - NetCDF4 is a data format that uses HDF5 as its file format, but it has standardized structure of datasets and metadata related to these datasets.
-This makes it possible to be read from various different programs.
+   - This makes it possible to be read from various different programs.

-   - NetCDF4 is by far the most common format for storing large data from big simulations in physical sciences.

      **Best use cases**: Working with big datasets in array data format.
 Especially useful if the dataset contains spatial or temporal dimensions.
 Archiving or sharing those datasets.

    - Key features

        - Type: Binary format
        - Packages needed: Pandas, netCDF4/h5netcdf, xarray
        - Space efficiency: Good for numeric data.
        - Good for sharing/archival: Yes.

    .. admonition:: more
       :class: dropdown

       - Tidy data:
           - Speed: Ok
           - Ease of use: Good

       - Array data:
           - Speed: Good
           - Ease of use: Great

+      - NetCDF4 is by far the most common format for storing large data from big simulations in physical sciences.
       - The advantage of NetCDF4 compared to HDF5 is that one can easily add additional metadata, e.g. spatial dimensions (x, y, z) or timestamps (t) that tell where the grid-points are situated.
 As the format is standardized, many programs can use this metadata for visualization and further analysis.

 XARRAY
 ......
 - Xarray is a Python package that builds on NumPy but adds labels to multi-dimensional arrays.
 - It also borrows heavily from the Pandas package for labelled tabular data and integrates tightly with dask for parallel computing.
-- NumPy, Pandas and Dask will be covered in later episodes.
 - Xarray is particularly tailored to working with NetCDF files.
-- It reads and writes to NetCDF files using the open_dataset() / open_dataarray() functions and the to_netcdf() method.
-Explore these in the exercise below!
+- It reads and writes to NetCDF file using
+    - ``open_dataset()`` function
+    - ``open_dataarray()`` function
+    - ``to_netcdf()`` method.
+- Explore these in the exercise below!

 .. seealso::